lsarjanovic/The-Keyboard/README.md

       java --module-path path_to_javafx_/lib_library --add-modules javafx.controls TheKeyboard

 during code testing, and writing.
-Compiling TheKeyboard.java compiles all .java folders, because it is the highest file in .java file dependancy graph of the project.
+Compiling TheKeyboard.java compiles all .java files, because it is the highest file in .java file dependancy graph of the project.

 The module-info.java is not compiled, but is not necessary to run the project outside of .jar file.